TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Changing map on the integrated server doesn't re-add the admin player

-- Rcon server vars application doesn't seem to work
+- Avatars are lost after changing the map
 - Fix mouse behaviour in fullscreen

 - Lua intercosms are exported a bit different on Linux and Windows
 	- We have something like 4.438729871 vs 4.438729872

-- Avatars are lost after changing the map

 - We should really review spectator thoroughly, especially with regards to what happens during disconnects or hard re-predictions